Is Amalgam-Removal Dangerous

 Then I found an obscure article titled "Kinetics of Mercury in Blood and Urine after Brief Occupational Exposure" This is a study reported in May-June 1992 in the Archives of Environmental Health.
 This was not a "dental" study.
 The study was to find out just how long it took for a mercury exposure to show up in the blood.
 An example of mercury exposure can exposure to the mercury vapor produced by a dentist drilling on an old amalgam filling to remove it.

 Well, I was very pleased to see that they found the mercury showed up almost right away. .....
-A lot less than the 48 hours cited in other holistic dentistry articles on the internet.
+A lot less than the 48 hours cited in other alternative dentistry articles on the internet.
 They found that after about TEN MINUTES, the red blood cells showed increased mercury levels and the blood plasma showed it after TEN HOURS.

 Why am I excited?
 What does that mean?
 It means that the theory that drilling on the amalgams in the mouth causes a release in mercury which is absorbed into the body resulting in an increase in mercury in the blood after 48 hours ...... is not scientifically valid!
 The mercury increase after 48 hours is from a different source - the release of mercury from body tissues as discussed above.
-If it came from the dentist drilling out the amalgams "wrong" it would show up within the first TEN MINUTES or so!
+If it came from the dentist drilling out the amalgams and doing it the "wrong" way, it would show up within the first TEN MINUTES or so!

 So this means that the specific protocol of how the fillings are removed is not so big a deal as we were all led to think!!!
+Just basic common sense should suffice.

 Does this mean that how it's done doesn't matter?
 No, of course not .
 If a dentist is stupid about it, he or she exposes himself and you to more mercury vapor than necessary and that's not a good thing.
 We DO know that more mercury is released from amalgam when it is drilled on.
 But with this information it seems to me that basic simple precautions like lots of water spraying to keep the amalgam from getting hot and using lots of suction to pull particles and vapors away during the drilling should be all that is needed.
 If it makes you feel good and you want to pay extra for oxygen or gas masks, special rooms etc, that's fine...I just don't think it will make a difference or make you any safer.
 Even if a dentist is "old school" and still thinks mercury is fine, his dental school training taught him not to drill on amalgam "dry" so normal good dental procedure should really be enough ... if it is properly followed.
-The only problem is that a dentist that thinks mercury is ok, may not be so vigilant to do even the basics of what he was taught regarding mercury toxicity.
+The only problem is that a dentist that thinks mercury is not a problem, may not be so vigilant to do even the basics of what he was taught regarding mercury toxicity.

 Testing for Mercury Levels in Your Body